amiradbadri-a11y/Computer-science-project-Python-Banking-System/README.md

 ## Description:
 This project is the the fourth option given in the brief, it is a simple banking system that allows the use to check balance, deposit, withdraw and exit the sisytem with soem extra features such as checking transaction history, logging out and real-world banking simulation such as bank deposit or depit card withdrawal.

-##How to run:
+## How to Run

+1. Make sure Python 3 is installed on your computer

+2. Download or clone this repository

-1. Open the project folder
+3. Open the project folder in VS Code or any Python IDE

-2. Run myproject.py
+4. Run the program file

 ##Requirements:
 - Python 3